DUNE-DAQ/daq-buildtools/docs/README.md

 dbt-workarea-env
 ```

-Note that if you add a new repo to your work area, after building your new code - and hence putting its output in `./build` - you'll need to rerun `dbt-workarea-env`.
+Note that if you add a new repo to your work area, after building your new code - and hence putting its output in `./build` - you'll need to run `dbt-workarea-env --refresh`.

 Once the runtime environment is set, just run the application you need. listrev, however, has no applications; it's just a set of DAQ module plugins which get added to CET_PLUGIN_PATH.

 We're now going to go through a demo in which we'll use a DAQ module from listrev called RandomDataListGenerator to generate vectors of random numbers and then reverse them with listrev's ListReverser module.

-One of the packages that's part of the standard DUNE DAQ package suite which gets set up when you run `dbt-setup-build-environment` is cmdlib.
+One of the packages that's part of the standard DUNE DAQ package suite which gets set up when you run `dbt-workarea-env` is cmdlib.
 This package comes with a basic implementation that is capable of sending available command objects from a pre-loaded file, by typing their command IDs to standard input.
 This command facility is useful for local, test oriented use-cases.
 In the same runtime area, launch the application like this:
 ```
 daq_application -n <some name for the application instance> -c stdin://sourcecode/listrev/test/list-reversal-app.json
 ```